pkukic/margo/README.md

   <img src="frontend/assets/icon-256.png" alt="Margo Logo" width="128">
 </p>

 **Margo** is an AI-powered PDF reader for annotating and discussing academic papers.
-Screenshot or highlight sections and ask questions about them, with full LaTeX/Markdown rendering support.
+Screenshot sections and ask questions about them, with full LaTeX/Markdown rendering support.

 The name has a dual meaning: *margo* is Latin for ["margin"](https://www.latin-is-simple.com/en/vocabulary/noun/11942/)—fitting for a PDF annotation tool.
 It's also a popular brand of margarine in Croatia, which inspired the buttery yellow logo.